aleph2c/miros/doc/zero_to_one.rst

 Iteration 2 specification:

-* The toaster oven will have a door, it will always be closed
+* The toaster oven will have a door, it will always be closed.
-* The toaster oven will have an oven light, which can be turned off and on
+* The toaster oven will have an oven light, which can be turned on and off.
-* The toaster oven will have a heater, which can be turned off and on
+* The toaster oven will have a heater, which can be turned off and on.
 * It will have two different heating modes, baking which can bake a potato and toasting which can toast some bread.
-* The toaster oven should start in the off state
+* The toaster oven should start in the off state.
 * The toaster can only heat when the door is closed.
 * The toaster's light should be off when the door is closed.